mcastillo40/Rick-And-Morty-DB/README.md

 A morty’s last name will also not be able to be manipulated in order to distinguish which is a ‘morty’ character.
 A morty will be able to have different types of attacks which the user may manipulate.
 Same as Rick when creating a morty only 1 attack type may be chosen because he is just starting off.
 After created you may update him as you please.

 Database Outline:

-rick entity will have an id (Primary key),
+rick entity will have:

+	id (Primary key),
 	first name: User will be able to manipulate (Must be entered) last name: User cannot manipulate, always will be 'Rick' to show that it is a Rick character